dmacneill/AxisID/README.md

 <img src="figures/architectures.svg" width=800>
 </p>

 I trained the models for 2000 epochs using the [AdamW](https://pytorch.org/docs/stable/generated/torch.optim.AdamW.html) optimizer with constant parameters `lr=3e-4`, `weight _decay=0.05` and `betas=(0.9, 0.99)`.
 The batch size was 64 or 128 depending on the model size (constrained by my GPU memory).
 I witheld 20% of the training set to use as the validation set.
-For data-augmentation, each sample was randomly rotated by 0, 90, 180, or 270 degrees and randomly flipped vertically or not, during both training and validation.
+For data-augmentation, each sample was randomly rotated by 0°, 90°, 180°, or 270° and randomly flipped vertically or not, during both training and validation.
 The results of these initial training runs are plotted below:

 <p align ="center">
 <img src="figures/model_performance.svg" width=800>